-The seminar is designed to expose clinical psychology interns to a broad range of neuropsychiatric disorders that result in comorbid cognitive and emotional dysfunction.
+The neuropsychology didactics are designed to expose clinical psychology interns to a broad range of neuropsychiatric disorders that result in comorbid cognitive and emotional dysfunction.
+Psychology interns are expected to attend at least two seminars from ongoing neuropsychology didactic series.
 Each one-hour seminar is framed around a brain-behavior neuropsychological perspective of the pathophysiology and treatment of a range of disorders, including depression, post-traumatic stress disorder, attention-deficit/hyperactivity disorder, traumatic brain injury, stroke, dementia, functional neurological disorder, and substance use.
-Special attention is paid to how the brainbased cognitive sequelae of these disorders can manifest in a clinical interaction and psychotherapy.
+Special attention is paid to how the brain-based cognitive sequelae of these disorders can manifest in a clinical interaction and psychotherapy.
 Additional topics include the use of cognitive-behavioral strategies to target attention, organization, procrastination, and memory.
-Psychology interns can present case that relate to the topics (e.g., cases such as an older adult patient with depression and comorbid executive dysfunction and another with co-occurring PTSD and cognitive impairment after hospitalization in an ICU).
-Certain seminar topics are also organized as a journal club to allow for psychology interns to engage in critical thinking around especially impactful issues in neuropsychology (e.g., effect of cannabis use on cognition, long-term impact of head trauma in athletes).
-Finally, psychology interns learn foundational skills in being consumers of neuropsychological reports, with specific seminars devoted to reading and interpreting neuropsychological evaluation data.
-The Neuropsychological Testing seminar includes both didactics and case presentations.
-Dr. Abhishek Jaywant supervises this seminar.
+Certain seminar topics are also organized as a case conference or as a journal club to allow for psychology interns to engage in critical thinking around especially impactful issues in neuropsychology (e.g., effect of cannabis use on cognition, long-term impact of head trauma in athletes).
+Finally, psychology interns have the opportunity to learn foundational skills in being consumers of neuropsychological reports, with specific seminars devoted to reading and interpreting neuropsychological evaluation data.
+Drs.
+Abhishek Jaywant, Beth Rabinovitz, and Chaya Fridman supervise these seminars.
+Throughout the training year, the interns are also encouraged to consult with Dr. Fridman, as needed.